 With the eggs in the box, move it somewhere that you’re going to have a consistent temperature as detailed above.
 Don’t put them anywhere that there’s going to be a draft.

-Keep them somewhere that’s consistently warm day and night.
+Keep them somewhere that’s consistently warm during the day and at night.
 On top of the fridge might be a good idea, because the heat that comes from the back of the fridge is relatively constant.
 Use a thermometer to scout out potential warm locations.

 All that being said, buying an incubator is the best idea by far.
 And if the price is your main concern, build a small incubator for $10 or less using basic materials.